umputun/mpt/README.md

                       - Directories (traversed recursively)
                       - Bash-style recursive patterns like "**/*.go" or "pkg/**/*.js"
-                      - Go-style recursive patterns like "pkg/..." or "cmd/.../*.go" -t, --timeout         Timeout in seconds (default: 60) -v, --verbose         Verbose output, shows the complete prompt sent to models --dbg                 Enable debug mode
+                      - Go-style recursive patterns like "pkg/..." or "cmd/.../*.go" -x, --exclude         Patterns to exclude from file matching (can be used multiple times) Uses the same pattern syntax as --file -t, --timeout         Timeout in seconds (default: 60) -v, --verbose         Verbose output, shows the complete prompt sent to models --dbg                 Enable debug mode